justinjaywang/holder-initiative/README.md

-Prototype for the Eric H. Holder Initiative, built on Jekyll.
+Prototype for the Eric H. Holder Initiative.

-Viewable at [justinjaywang.github.io/holder-initiative/](https://justinjaywang.github.io/holder-initiative/) and hosted GitHub Pages.
+Hosted on GitHub Pages and viewable [here](https://justinjaywang.github.io/holder-initiative/)

 ## Introduction

+The prototype is built on [Jekyll](https://jekyllrb.com/), which compiles Liquid templates in `/_layouts/` and `/_includes/` and generates a static HTML site in `/_site/`.

 ### Styles

+Source styles are written in SCSS and can be found in `/assets/styles/`.

+- `all.scss`: compilation of all style
-The source styles are in `/assets/styles/all.scss`, written in SCSS.
-Variables, such as colors, breakpoints, etc. are in `/assets/styles/_variables.css`.
+- `_variables.css`: variables, such as colors, breakpoints, etc.

+Jekyll compiles CSS in `/_site/assets/styles/all.css`.

 ### Scripts

-The scripts are in `/assets/scripts/all.js`.
-The scripts are for:
+Source scripts are in `/assets/scripts/all.js`.
+The scripts are used to:

 1. Change fixed header style when scrolled down in the page.
 1. Initialize the mobile navigation modal.
 1. Initialize external links to open in new tab.

+Jekyll transfers JS in `/_site/assets/scripts/all.js`.

 ### Assets